MariaErdmann/Bachelor-Thesis-Runtime-Precition/Results/README.md

 5. Foler `ServerResults`:

-   contains all model results for the glmboost and gamboost model.
+   contains some model results for the glmboost and gamboost model.
+Not all results could be loaded into the repository, since most results are bigger than 25 MB.

+   contains the result of the search for the optimal number of boosting iterations (result of function `cvrisk())` for all models (`cvm<classifier's name>_<model name>_<pred for prediction or test for training>`)

 6. `formulas.R`: